Hasanrizvi1993/project-3-vibes/README.md

 ## Introduction

 Vibes is a fully functional social media app for music lovers with multiple features.
 The user is able to sign up using username and password.
 The user is able to login using the credentials.
 The user is able to make posts and comments.
 The user is able to listen to music using the embedded music player on the app.
-The user is able to upload images and post images using the image uploader.
-The user can also set a profile profile picture.
+The user is able to upload images and post images in the posts and comments.
+The user is also able to upload image and set it as thier profile picture.

 ## Technologies Used